mustafa-cakir/cra-finance/README.md

 ### State Management

--   `Redux` has been used to manage the global-level or screen-level states
+-   `redux` has been used to manage the global-level or screen-level states
 -   `useState` has been used in various components to keep the state closer to where is actually being used

 ---